akawashiro/ros3fs/README.md

 Under such a situation, we can cache everything locally, especially the directory structure.
 Caching this information lets us speed up searching and listing files in our storage.
-Of course, we must invalidate cache data manually, but it is fine if you update your data frequently.
+Of course, we must invalidate cache data manually, but it is fine if you update your data infrequently.

 ## Important notice
 ros3fs caches everything locally.
 This means the changes are not reflected if